tsunami416604/azure-docs.hu-hu/articles/storage-java-use-blob-storage-on-premises-app.md

     }

-For an overview of other blob storage classes and methods, see [How to Use the Blob Storage Service from Java].
+For an overview of other blob storage classes and methods, see [How to Use the Blob Storage Service from Java][How to
+Use the Blob Storage Service from Java].

   [Prerequisites]: #bkmk_prerequisites
   [To use Azure blob storage to upload a file]: #bkmk_uploadfile
-  [To delete a container]: #bkmk_deletecontainer
+  [To delete a container]: #bkmk_deletecontainer [Download the
-  [Download the Azure SDK for Java]: http://www.windowsazure.com/en-us/develop/java/
+  Azure SDK for Java]: http://www.windowsazure.com/en-us/develop/java/
   [How to Create a Storage Account]: http://www.windowsazure.com/en-us/manage/services/storage/how-to-create-a-storage-account/
   [How to Manage Storage Accounts]: http://www.windowsazure.com/en-us/manage/services/storage/how-to-manage-a-storage-account/
+  [create-account-note]: ../includes/create-account-note.md
+  [How to
-  [How to Use the Blob Storage Service from Java]: http://www.windowsazure.com/en-us/develop/java/how-to-guides/blob-storage/
+  Use the Blob Storage Service from Java]: http://www.windowsazure.com/en-us/develop/java/how-to-guides/blob-storage/